alleystoughton/Forlan/jforlan/README.txt

   * builds JForlan from source, using Apache Ant, which must be installed and on the shell's PATH

-  * builds the compressed tarballs for Mac OS X and Linux, and the zip archive for Windows, puts these files in the html directory, and then installs the html directory in the Forlan html directory ($html)
+  * builds the compressed tarballs for macOS and Linux, and the zip archive for Windows, puts these files in the html directory, and then installs the html directory in the Forlan html directory ($html)